Chukwuemeka-James/Llama-RAG-PDF-Scholar-with-Hugging-Face/README.md

 # Llama-RAG PDF Scholar with Hugging Face

-Welcome to **Llama-RAG PDF Scholar**, an AI-powered tool designed for efficient document-based question answering.
+**Llama-RAG PDF Scholar** is an AI-powered tool designed for efficient document-based question answering.
 This project leverages **LangChain**, **Groq API**, and **Hugging Face Embeddings** to enable interactive querying over research papers in PDF format.
 By embedding and indexing research papers, the app allows users to ask questions and receive context-based answers from the ingested documents.

 ## Features